Say "NO" to Wheels in Wilderness!

 The National Wilderness Preservation System now protects over 800 wilderness areas totaling over 111 million acres in 44 states and Puerto Rico, making it America’s most critical law for preserving wild places and the genetic diversity of thousands of plant and animal species.
 Yet designated wilderness is only 2.7% of the Lower 48, and still just about 5% if Alaska is included.

-Senator Lee’s bill is premised on the false claim that the Wilderness Act never banned bikes, and that supposedly, the U.S. Forest Service changed its regulations in 1984 to ban bikes.
-But bicycles, an obvious kind of mechanized equipment, have always been prohibited in wilderness by the plain language of the law. (“There shall be…no other form of mechanical transport….”)
+Senator Lee’s bill was premised on the false claim that the Wilderness Act never banned bikes, and that supposedly, the U.S. Forest Service changed its regulations in 1984 to ban bikes.
+But bicycles, an obvious kind of mechanized equipment, have always been prohibited in wilderness by the plain language of the law (“There shall be…no other form of mechanical transport….”).
 The Forest Service merely clarified its regulations on this point in 1984 as mountain bikes gained popularity.

 Unfortunately, bikers in the Sustainable Trails Coalition are not the only recreational interest group that wants to weaken the Wilderness Act to.
-Some rock climbers, for example, are pushing Congress to allow climbers to damage wilderness rock faces by pounding in permanent bolts and pitons rather than using only removable climbing aids.
+Some rock climbers recently successfully pushed Congress to allow climbers to damage wilderness rock faces by pounding in permanent bolts and pitons rather than using only removable climbing aids.
 In addition, trail runners want exemptions from the ban in wilderness on commercial trail racing.
 Drone pilots and paragliders want their aircraft exempted from Wilderness Act protections, and recreational pilots want to “bag” challenging landing sites in wilderness.

 Must we get everything we want in the outdoors?
 Rather than weakening the protections that the Wilderness Act provides, we could try to reinvigorate a spirit of humility toward wilderness.
 We could practice restraint, understanding that designated wildernesses have deep values beyond our human uses of them.